Kristi Yamaguchi: Pairs career

-With Rudy Galindo she won the junior title at the U.S. championships in 1986.
+In 1986, Yamaguchi won the junior title at the U.S. championships with Rudy Galindo.
 Two years later, Yamaguchi won the singles and, with Galindo, the pairs titles at the 1988 World Junior Championships; Galindo had won the 1987 World Junior Championship in singles.
 In 1989 Yamaguchi and Galindo won the senior pairs title at the U.S. Championships.
 They won the title again in 1990.

-As a pairs team, Yamaguchi and Galindo were unusual in that they were both accomplished singles skaters, which allowed them to consistently perform difficult elements like side by side triple flip jumps, which are still more difficult than side by side jumps performed by current top international pairs teams.
+As a pairs team, Yamaguchi and Galindo were unusual in that they were both accomplished singles skaters, which allowed them to consistently perform difficult elements like side by side triple flip jumps, which even twenty years later it would still be considered a very difficult pair element.
 They also jumped and spun in opposite directions, Yamaguchi counter-clockwise, and Galindo clockwise, which gave them an unusual look on the ice.
 In 1990, Yamaguchi decided to focus solely on singles.
 Galindo went on to have a successful singles career as well, winning the 1996 U.S. championships and the 1996 World bronze medal.

 Singles career

+1989–90 season: Goodwill Games gold

 Yamaguchi won her first major international gold medal in figure skating at the 1990 Goodwill Games.

+1990–91 season: First world title

 In 1991, Yamaguchi moved to Edmonton, Alberta, to train with coach Christy Ness.
 There, she took psychology courses at the University of Alberta.
-The same year, Yamaguchi placed second to Tonya Harding at the U.S. championships, her third consecutive silver medal at Nationals.
+The same year, Yamaguchi placed second to Tonya Harding at the U.S. championships, her third consecutive silver medal at Nationals, with a free skate that included a fall on a triple Salchow but also six clean triple jumps.
 The following month in Munich, Germany, Yamaguchi won the 1991 World Championships.
 That year, the American ladies team, consisting of Yamaguchi, Harding and Nancy Kerrigan, became the only national ladies team to have its members sweep the Worlds podium until the 2021 World Figure Skating Championships, when Anna Shcherbakova, Elizaveta Tuktamysheva and Alexandra Trusova swept the podium representing FSR.

+1991–92 season: Olympic gold and second world title

 In 1992, Yamaguchi won her first U.S. title and gained a spot to the 1992 Winter Olympics in Albertville, France.
 Joining her on the U.S. team were again Kerrigan and Harding.
 While Harding and Japan's Midori Ito were consistently landing the difficult triple Axel jump in competition, Yamaguchi instead focused on her artistry and her triple-triple combinations in hopes of becoming a more well-rounded skater.
 Both Harding and Ito fell on their triple Axels at the Olympics (though Ito successfully landed the jump later on in her long program after missing the first time), allowing Yamaguchi to win the gold, despite errors in her free program, including putting a hand to the ice on a triple loop and a double salchow instead of a planned triple.
-She later explained her mindset during the long program: “You just do your best and forget the rest."
+She later explained her mindset during the long program: "You just do your best and forget the rest."
 Yamaguchi went on to successfully defend her World title that same year.